Drax Power Station: Flue gas desulphurisation

 All six units are served by an independent wet limestone-gypsum FGD plant, which was installed between 1988 and 1996.
 This diverts gases from the boilers and passes them through a limestone slurry, which removes at least 90% of the sulphur dioxide.
 This is equivalent to removing over 250,000 tonnes of SO2 each year.
 The process requires 10,000 tonnes of limestone a week, sourced from Tunstead Quarry in Derbyshire.

 A byproduct of the process is gypsum, with 15,000 tonnes produced each week.
 This goes to be used in the manufacture of plasterboard.
 The gypsum is sold exclusively to British Gypsum, and it is transported by rail to their plants at Kirkby Thore (on the Settle-Carlisle Line), East Leake (on the former Great Central Main Line) and occasionally to Robertsbridge (on the Hastings Line).
 DB Cargo UK transport the gypsum.

+In 2023, Drax announced a full withdrawal from using coal power past the winter contingency agreement, Drax announced that it will now embark on a decommissioning process to remove coal-related infrastructure from the site.
+This will commence with the removal of the flue gas desulphurisation plant that was built in the 1990s to remove 90% of the sulphur from the plant’s air emissions.

 Ash use and disposal

 Pulverised fuel ash (PFA) and furnace bottom ash (FBA) are two byproducts from the burning of coal.
 Each year, the station produces about 1,000,000 tonnes of PFA and around 220,000 tonnes of FBA: all FBA and 85% of PFA is sold.
 Under the trade name Drax Ash Products, the ash is sold to the local building industry, where it is used in the manufacture of blocks, cement products, grouting and the laying of roads.
-The ash is also used in other parts of the country.
+The ash is also used in other parts of the UK.

 Between 2005 and 2007, PFA was used as an infill at four disused salt mines in Northwich in Cheshire.
 1,100,000 tonnes was used in the project, which was to avoid a future risk of subsidence in the town.
 Ash was delivered by DB Schenker in ten trains a week, each carrying 1,100 tonnes.
 Following a trial in January 2010, PFA is also transported to Waterford, Ireland by boat.
 One ship a month will transport 1,200 tonnes for the manufacture of construction materials.
 This will replace 480 lorry journeys annually and is deemed more environmentally friendly.

 The unsold PFA is sent by conveyor belt to the Barlow ash mound, which is used for disposal and temporary stockpile.
 Three conveyors feed the mound, with a total capacity of 750 tonnes an hour.
 FGD gypsum is disposed of on the mound if it is not of a high enough grade to be sold.
 The mound has won a number of awards for its nature conservation work.